LySabrina/calculator-app/README.md

 These key-value properties can be used to generate theme classes for the HTML elements.
 (See \_mixin.scss, \_function_scss to see implementation).

-I also learned that in Parcel, I can not simply import a .wav file and I need to use URL object to import.
+~~I also learned that in Parcel, I can not simply import a .wav file and I need to use URL object to import.
 In my brief research, I learned that it's due to related to transformers used in parcel.
-You can update the configuration file to accept .wav file but you can also just make the wav file as a URL object then use it that way.
+You can update the configuration file to accept .wav file but you can also just make the wav file as a URL object then use it that way.~~

+Update: It seems that it worked at first but the .wav file was not being included in the dist folder.
+Insted I used "require" to import the .wav file and use it.

+Additionally, I had initial troubles with working with dist and github pages.
+I needed to install gh-pages and fix my package.json.
+All I needed to do was use `--public-url ./` to say that the files should be imported from this folder and not the root folder.

+In GitHub, the github pages would try to import the css files and js files from: `https://lysabrina.github.io/`.
+Thus to fix it is to tell it to fetch files from the current directory it is in.

 ### Continued development